Universe-E/healthgram/items/report.md

 From a user-facing perspective, the signup flow was problematic, with the create account page not functioning properly.
 Attempting to create a new account would lead to the application crashing.

 The correction includes significant refactoring efforts were undertaken after May 1st, 2024.
 The data layer was improved by rewriting the UserDB and PostDB components as self-contained classes.
-Java's reflection capabilities are now leveraged to invoke methods, promoting loose coupling and enhancing maintainability.
+Java's reflection capabilities are now available.

-The account creation process was also overhauled.
-The crashes and redirect bugs plaguing the create account page were resolved.
-The input validation logic was redesigned to utilize asynchronous validation methods, providing a smoother and more robust user experience.
+We also solved crashes in account creation, and redirect bugs in the create account page.
+The input validation logic was redesigned to utilize asynchronous validation methods.